the-full-stack/website/docs/course/2022/lecture-2-development-infrastructure-and-tooling/index.md

 -   It can be useful to have your own GPU machine to shift your mindset from minimizing cost to maximizing utility.

--   To truly scale out experiments, you should probably just use the most expensive machines in the least expensive cloud.
+-   To truly scale-out experiments, you should probably just use the most expensive machines in the least expensive cloud.

 -   TPUs are worth experimenting with for large-scale training, given